mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 }
 ```

-Here come the test results.

 ![alt text](images/5.png)

-We're getting no errors, so let's check the table.
+We're getting no errors when we run the test, so let's check the table.

 ![alt text](images/6.png)